Golfarmbåge - Rehcore AB

 Can you exercise with golfer's elbow?

-Yes, but choose gentle exercises and avoid movements that aggravate the pain.
+Yes, but choose gentle exercises and avoid movements that worsen the pain.

 Yes, it reduces strain and relieves pain during activity.